The Pharmaceutical Intellectual Property and Competition Law Review: Russia

 The pharmaceutical sector is and will remain one of key priorities of competition regulation in Russia.

-In the pharmaceutical sector, the objectives of the FAS have recently been to ensure the availability and fair prices of mainstream drugs, endure effective state control over prices for vital and essential drugs, counter anticompetitive behaviour in the course of public procurement processes, fight against cartels and other anticompetitive agreements in the sector more generally and also combat unfair competition in the context of covid-19.
+In the pharmaceutical sector, the objectives of the FAS have recently been to ensure the availability and fair prices of mainstream drugs, endure effective state control over prices for vital and essential drugs, counter anticompetitive behaviour in the course of public procurement processes, fight against cartels and other anticompetitive agreements in the sector more generally and also combat unfair competition in the context of continuing pandemics.
 The FAS has been quite active in opening up investigations and taking actions against the infringers.
 In many cases, approaches adopted by the regulator were challenged in courts.

 In the future, we expect the regulator to adopt innovative approaches in establishing dominance and anticompetitive agreements, and concerted practices to keep up with evolving trends in the industry.
 To this end, we hope to see the regulator enhancing the quality of its economic analysis in the coming years.
 This would give it a better understanding of any potential impact that unilateral conduct, agreements or mergers by key pharma players may have on the market and consumers.
 This would also enable the regulator to offer effective remedies tailored to specific circumstances in which such conduct, agreements or mergers are taking place.